Linuxfabrik/monitoring-plugins/check-plugins/disk-usage/README.md

                         drive letters such as `C:` or `C`).
 For case-sensitive matching, wrap the pattern in `(?-i:...)`, e.g.
                         `(?-i:Data)`.
 Can be specified multiple times.
+  --mount MOUNT         Override the global --warning/--critical thresholds
+                        for a single mountpoint, in the form `<mountpoint>,<warning>,<critical>`.
+Each threshold
+                        uses the same `<number>[unit][method]` syntax as
+                        --warning/--critical.
+The mountpoint is matched
+                        exactly and case-insensitively, so the override always hits exactly one mountpoint and never several.
+On Windows, use drive letters such as `C:` or `C`.
+Can be specified multiple times.
+Example:
+                        `--mount=/var/log,80%USED,90%USED`
   --perfdata-regex PERFDATA_REGEX
                         Only emit perfdata keys matching this Python regex.
                         For a list of perfdata keys, see the README or run